aosabook/500lines/image-filters/image-filters.markdown

 ## The Value of Prototyping
 In real world programming, we spend a lot of time on productionisation work.
 Making things look just so.
-Making them fail over.
+Making them failover.
 Maintaining that 99.9% uptime.
 We spend more time hunting down corner cases than refining algorithms.

 These constraints and requirements are important for our users.
 However there’s